laidlaw42/gis-datasets/README.md

 - [Learn ArcGIS](https://learn.arcgis.com/en/) - a decent place to start learning ArcGIS.
 - [ArcMap](https://desktop.arcgis.com/en/arcmap/) - a good resource for finding information about functions and concepts in ArcMap.
 - [ArcGIS Official Tutorials](https://www.youtube.com/playlist?list=PLGZUzt4E4O2IJFxX_Bhp98MJEw5ItRtvb) - tutorials for ArcGIS on Youtube.
-- [ArcGIS Subreddit](https://www.reddit.com/r/arcgis/) - community dedicated to the discussion of all things ArcGIS.
+- [ArcGIS on Reddit](https://www.reddit.com/r/arcgis/) - community dedicated to the discussion of all things ArcGIS.
+- [Shapefile types/extensions](https://gisgeography.com/arcgis-shapefile-files-types-extensions/) - explains the function of the ArcGIS extensions like .dbf or .sbn.
+- [Feature class basics](https://desktop.arcgis.com/en/arcmap/10.6/manage-data/geodatabases/feature-class-basics.htm) - Feature classes are homogeneous collections of common features, each having the same spatial representation, such as points, lines, or polygons, and a common set of attribute columns.

 ###### QGIS
 [QGIS](https://www.qgis.org) is a <b>free</b> and open source geographic information system made by volunteers
 - [QGIS – Documentation](https://docs.qgis.org/) - all versions of the documentation can be found here.
 - [Open Source Options](https://www.youtube.com/channel/UCOSeGDrlScCNgBcN5C8nTEw) - decent channel for QGIS tutorials on Youtube.
 - [Spatial Exploration](https://www.youtube.com/watch?v=j3cjMXYa63I) - slope &amp; aspect modelling tutorial on Youtube.
-- [QGIS Subreddit](https://www.reddit.com/r/qgis/) - community dedicated to the discussion of all things QGIS.
+- [QGIS on Reddit](https://www.reddit.com/r/qgis/) - community dedicated to the discussion of all things QGIS.

 ###### Miscellaneous
+- [Ultimate List of GIS Formats and Geospatial File Extensions](https://gisgeography.com/gis-formats/) - descriptions of the functions of GIS data formats.
 - [GIS StackExchange](https://gis.stackexchange.com/) - a place for all your troubleshooting needs relating to all things GIS.
 - [GIS roadmap](https://github.com/petedannemann/GIS-Programming-Roadmap/blob/master/README.md) - repository lays out a path to take someone with no GIS experience to a proficient GIS developer.
 - [Geo-Python](https://geo-python.github.io/site/) - free geo-centric Python programming course.
-- [GIS subreddit](https://www.reddit.com/r/gis/) - community dedicated to everything GIS, check out their [wiki](https://www.reddit.com/r/gis/wiki/index).
+- [GIS on Reddit](https://www.reddit.com/r/gis/) - community dedicated to everything GIS, check out their [wiki](https://www.reddit.com/r/gis/wiki/index).
 - [Geoserver](http://geoserver.org/) - Java-based software server that allows users to view and edit geospatial data.
 - [Turf](https://github.com/Turfjs/turf) - a JavaScript library for spatial analysis.
 It includes traditional spatial operations, helper functions for creating GeoJSON data, and data classification and statistics tools.